Anonymous-AAA/Errory/README.md

     * The temporary files and error files need not be deleted for every execution , it is handled by the code itself.
     * GCC argument added for including math.h library.
     * And other minor changes
+* 1.1
+    * Requirements for the script to run is checked before the script is executed.
+    * C programs accessing external files is supported.
+    * The testcase mismatch output uses context output format in diff which is more beginner friendly
+    * Other minor changes

 ## Any doubts on usage
 Contact me at alenantonyme@gmail.com